WaZeR-Adrien/Lightwork-api/README.md

 to use the secure system route by token

 ## Utils :
-- Many examples are available in files of the framework like the routes (in index.php) or the controller methods (in the folder app/controllers/)
+- Many examples are available in files of the framework like the routes (in index.php and documentation) or the controller methods (in the folder app/controllers/)

 ## Routing methods :